InsaneFirebat/sm_practice_hack/releases/README.md

 * Option to clear the elevator flag for OoB travel
 * No tile marker when applying Magnet Stairs fix
 * Additional preset categories for NewGame+
-* Option to load presets with enemies
 * Convenience improvements for many presets
-* Options to customize the color palette of the practice menu
-* Pre-made practice menu palettes by the community
-* Option to skip drawing the practice menu background
-* Options to customize menu sound effects
 * Hold Y or X (customizable) to scroll number fields at 4x speed
-* Option to set the scroll speed when holding up or down
 * Sound Test menu with options to play music and sound effects
 * Options to randomize your equipment when loading presets
 * Access to developer/debug load points